PipelineScore

 First 50 submitters get a permanent Beta #1-50 badge next to their nickname.

 Three minutes.
 No account.
-Point the CLI at your local model server — Ollama, LM Studio, MLX, llama.cpp — and tag your hardware.
-The CLI runs 25 standardized tasks, submits the result with your hardware tag, and your run lands on the public leaderboard alongside others running the same model on different rigs.
+Point the CLI at your local model server — Ollama, LM Studio, MLX, llama.cpp — and it runs 34 standardized tasks, auto-detects your hardware, and lands your run on the public leaderboard alongside others running the same model on different rigs.

 Local — recommendedfree